roboshivam1/ChalkDust/README.md

 > *"There is no spoon."*

-There is no animation too, its just math if you look at it that way.
+There is no animation either, its just math if you look at it that way.